Fantasyland: How America Went Haywire: Part VI: The Problem with Fantasyland: From the 1980s to the Present and Beyond

 Fantasyland contends that two changes in American society led to modern tipping points: the counterculture of the 1960s and the Information Age.
 The internet and world wide web permitted all manner of ideas to bypass the traditional gatekeepers of information dissemination.
 By discrediting authority and its validating institutions, people have been taught that nothing can be trusted.

 During these decades, there was a rash of child abduction panics.
 Recovered-memory therapy raised fears of Satanic ritual abuse.
 There was a vast increase in the number of dissociative identity disorder diagnoses.
 People engaged in past life regressions.
 Communion: A True Story brought alien abductions to the wider public, and more experiencers shared their stories, encouraged by UFOlogy, talk radio, and Art Bell.

-Conspiracy theories spread about the Illuminati, New World Order, Fusion paranoia, Agenda 21, birtherism, 9/11, Shariah: The Threat to America, GMOs; vaccinations, and The Greatest Hoax: How the Global Warming Conspiracy Threatens Your Future.
+Conspiracy theories spread about the Illuminati, New World Order, Fusion paranoia, Agenda 21, birtherism, 9/11, Shariah: The Threat To America, GMOs; vaccinations, and The Greatest Hoax: How the Global Warming Conspiracy Threatens Your Future.
 The X-Files were wildly popular.
 Alex Jones's radio show is syndicated nationally.
 Fundamentalist Christianity is amplified in the GOP and Libertarianism becomes more popular.
 Dog-whistle politics are more blatant.
 The alt-right enters the political conversation.
 There is a greater push for dominionism, and opposition to any gun restrictions by the NRA.
 People participate in MMORPGs, virtual reality and augmented reality, and MilSim.
 A fantasy-tinged suburb is created in Celebration, Florida.
 Investors engage in irrational exuberance and economic magical thinking.
 Extreme skepticism of the press is widespread as people lose immunity to false information.
 Andersen then analyzes the election of Donald Trump within the greater context of America's descent into a mindset in which facts are relative and there is no shared reality.

 Reception

-R. Fritze, writing in Choice Reviews, recommends Fantasyland as both compelling and entertaining, and concludes, "Not everyone will like what Andersen has to say, but he has written a fine work of history that convincingly explains how we got to where we are today."
-In the New York Times Book Review, Hanna Rosin admires how Andersen weaves historical threads that help make sense of the 2016 United States presidential election, but points out that he "goes for wide rather than deep."
+Ronald H. Fritze, writing in Choice Reviews, recommended Fantasyland as both compelling and entertaining: "Not everyone will like what Andersen has to say, but he has written a fine work of history that convincingly explains how we got to where we are today."
+In the New York Times Book Review, Hanna Rosin admired how Andersen weaves historical threads that help make sense of the 2016 United States presidential election, but pointed out that he "goes for wide rather than deep."

-In the Boston Globe, Michael Upchurch criticizes the lack of bibliography, but says "Fantasyland offers a clear, persuasive historical framework" and calls the prose "lucid, supple, and powered by paradox".
-Carlos Lozada declared Fantasyland the "most irritating book I read this year" in 2017, calling it "more fleeting and glib than helpful and revealing", and takes exception to what he considers Andersen's "contempt for people of faith".
+In the Boston Globe, Michael Upchurch criticized the lack of bibliography, but said "Fantasyland offers a clear, persuasive historical framework" and calls the prose "lucid, supple, and powered by paradox".
+Carlos Lozada of The Washington Post declared Fantasyland the "most irritating book" of 2017, calling it "more fleeting and glib than helpful and revealing", and takes exception to what he considers Andersen's "contempt for people of faith".